homayoun1990/GeoDeepLearning/README.md

 2) Sentinel-2

-3) Satellite Imagery and Archive | Planet
+3) Satellite Imagery and Archive | Planet.
-Planet products will be usesd as a Reference map for assessing deep network output.
+In this research Planet products will be usesd as a Reference map for assessing deep network output.

 ### Sentinel-2 derived Indices and S1 SAR imagery